Ideal for Summer Season

 - Day 5

 According to Greek Mythology, Delos was the birthplace of Artemis and Apollo and today, this 3km long uninhabited island is one vast archaeological site.
 Its remarkable monuments attract throngs of visitors who come to pay homage to a place that was once the cultural and religious centre of the Aegean.
-For the historical bunch, a visit to this island is essential.
+For the historical bunch, a visit to this island is necessary.

 - Day 6